Sridhar Vembu

-Sridhar Vembu (born 1968) is an Indian billionaire business magnate and the founder and CEO of Zoho Corporation.
-According to Forbes, he is the 55th richest person in India with a net worth of $3.75 billion, as of 2021.
+Sridhar Vembu (born 1968) is an Indian billionaire business magnate and the founder and former chief executive officer of the Zoho Corporation.
+According to Forbes, he is the 39th richest person in India with a net worth of $5.85 billion, as of 2024.
 He was awarded India's fourth highest civilian award, the Padma Shri, in 2021.

+As per Forbes list of India’s 100 richest tycoons, dated October 09, 2024, Sridhar Vembu & siblings are ranked 51st with a net worth of $5.8 Billion.